|

 feel of going somewhere, ~24 feet on average

-- Train lengths will range from 10 to 16 cars
+- Train lengths will typically be up to 16 cars

 - The compass direction will remain constant throughout the modeled

-scene, i.e. east is always to the right when looking at the railroad
+scene, specifically that "east" is always to the right when looking at the railroad

 - Backdrop skyboards will frame the scenes

-- The layout will be built at a 48-inch height for comfortable operation
+- The layout will be built at a 48-inch rail height for comfortable operation

 - Crews will operate their trains only on the scenicked portion of the